android-la64/rust/src/tools/miri/README.md

 If `rustup` says the `miri` component is unavailable, that's because not all nightly releases come with all tools.
 Check out
 [this website](https://rust-lang.github.io/rustup-components-history) to
 determine a nightly version that comes with Miri and install that using `rustup toolchain install nightly-YYYY-MM-DD`.
+Either way, all of the following commands assume the right toolchain is pinned via `rustup override set nightly` or `rustup override set nightly-YYYY-MM-DD`.
+(Alternatively, use `cargo +nightly`/`cargo +nightly-YYYY-MM-DD` for each of the following commands.)

 Now you can run your project in Miri: